-Want to know how to get over someone who dumped you?
-And rid yourself of those repeated thoughts of them?
+Do you want to know how to get over an ex or someone who dumped you?
+And get rid of those repeated thoughts of them?

 First, let me make a comparison about getting over a breakup.
 When a person decides to give up a habit like smoking, they initially find it hard to get used to not being able to have this comfort around.
 The initial period is always the most difficult but as time passes, the person will eventually get used to not smoking and will also feel much better with their newfound lifestyle.